f5devcentral/f5-big-iq-lab/docs/class5/module1/module1.rst

 .. note::
      Be aware of the following dependencies when adding a BIG-IP device to BIG-IQ CM

-     1. The BIG-IP device must be located in your network or reachable from BIG-IQ.
+     - The BIG-IP device must be located in your network or reachable from BIG-IQ.
-     2. The BIG-IP device must be running a compatible software version [K34133507](https://support.f5.com/csp/article/K34133507).
+     - The BIG-IP device must be running a compatible software version. see `K34133507 <https://support.f5.com/csp/article/K34133507>`_.
-     3. Port 22 and 443 must be open to the BIG-IQ management address, or any alternative IP address used to add the BIG-IP device to the BIG-IQ inventory.
+     - Port 22 and 443 must be open to the BIG-IQ management address, or any alternative IP address used to add the BIG-IP device to the BIG-IQ inventory.

 .. toctree::